joinpursuit/AC_4_Web/bridge/lessons/02_variables.md

 ### Statements and Expressions

 Variable assignment is our first example of a <b>statement</b>.
 When we assign a value to a variable, nothing visible happens.
 Instead, the <b>state</b> of our program changes. <b>State</b> is everything that's stored in memory while a program runs.
-In general, an expression produces a value, while a statement changes the programs state.
+In general, an expression returns a value, while a statement changes the programs state.
 When using the assignment operator, the right hand side is actually an expression.
 This means that we are not limited to writing a single value.

 ```js
 var myNumber = 2 * 4 + 2